ascentminded/PhD-vacancy-agent/README.md

    * Share your target Google Sheet with the service account email (e.g. `my-service-account@project-id.iam.gserviceaccount.com`)
    * In n8n, use the **Google Sheets API (Service Account)** credentials
    * Fill in the correct `sheetId` and sheet name/range in the node

+## LLaMa integration
+As an Ollama enthusiast, I also went ahead and tried filtering with LLaMa 3.2.
+The prompt engineering needs some work, but after the initial step of collecting all vacancies in one spreadsheet, the python code provided (filter_functions and filter_run), along with a file called SHEET_AUTH.json (containing your google sheet credentials) will filter the jobs and provide an HTML file with selected jobs.
+I am currently working on counteracting LLaMa's tendency to get 'overwhelmed' by the amount of data in a spreadsheet by chunking it and engineering prompts better, so stay tuned.

 ## Final note:
 ---
 - As with all n8n workflows, this can be expanded on, with Cron scheduling, email notifications, more complex AI calls, and more -- for instance, I've set my Google sheet to notify me whenever there's an update, but n8n could send an email summarising the new updates too.
 - While n8n makes API integration a lot easier, this can be done using pure python code as well (check out [my other work](https://github.com/ascentminded/llama-agent) if you're interested in a primer).
+- If you don't want to pay for GPT API access, you can use Ollama or Gemini (with Gemini being very similar to the GPT api usage).
 - Have fun, and good luck in your search!

 ~ NB (Ascentminded)